PseudocodeJason/network_project/README.md

 # network_project

+Porject:
+Develop a client server Chat application.
+In this application implement SSL protocol usingpython SSL package/module to ensure the security of the conversation

 Next step
 - Implement the API
 - Create pages to input the user name and message.
 Those information is allow to insert to the database